yukun-dong/how-to/AAD-Manifest-Introduction.md

     1. [Register a new AAD application](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) on Azure Portal.
     1. Click `API permissions` from the AAD application page.
     1. Click `Add a permission` to add the permission you want.
-    1. Click `Manifest`, from the `requiredResourceAccess`, you can find the ids of API and permissions.
+    1. Click `Manifest`, from the `requiredResourceAccess` property, you can find the ids of API and permissions.